Updated on: 3/8/2019

 Davis Law Group

 Davis Law Group, P.S., was founded in 1994 by attorney Chris Davis.
-For more than 20 years, our experienced attorneys have represented people who have been badly injured in car accidents involving large trucks.
+For more than 20 years, our experienced attorneys have represented people who have been badly injured in trucking accidents.
 Our lawyers have recovered millions of dollars in settlements on behalf of trucking accident victims and understand what it takes to conduct a proper investigation into a case so that our clients receive the best possible outcome.

 If you or a loved one has been seriously injured in an accident involving a large truck in Washington state, contact attorney Chris Davis and the team at Davis Law Group at (206) 727-4000 to schedule your free legal consultation.